IncideDigital/rvt2-docs/docs/rvt2/windows.md

 - ``windows.eventartifacts``: Extracts Windows artifacts from event files.
 It is required to execute `windows.events` before this job
 - ``windows.scheduled_tasks_all``: Parse Task Scheduler Service artifacts such as SCHEDLGU.TXT and .job files
 - ``windows.scheduled_tasks``: Parse Task Scheduler Service artifacts such as SCHEDLGU.TXT and .job files
-- ``windows.recycle``: Parse files in (or deleted from) Windows Recycle Bin
+- ``windows.recycle``: Parse files in (or deleted from) Windows Recycle Bin.
 - ``windows.srum``: Extract and parse SRUM (System Resource Utilization Monitor) from a windows OS
 - ``windows.usb``: Extracts USB drives data about drivers installation from setupapi.dev.log
 - ``windows.usnjrnl_all``: Parse all NTFS UsnJrnl files found in an image.
-- ``windows.usnjrnl``: Parse NTFS UsnJrnl, the journal log of NTFS.
+- ``windows.usnjrnl``: Parse NTFS UsnJrnl file, the journal log of NTFS.
 You will find recent oprations on files: deletion, modification, renaming...
 - ``windows.hiberfil``: Decompress hiberfil.sys and extract some artifacts
 - ``windows.bits``: Parse Background Intelligent Transfer Service (BITS).
 This is a service to transfer binaries between systems, used mainly by Microsoft Update and similar programs.
 - ``windows.activity_cache``: Parse ActivitiesCache database.
-- ``windows.rdp_cache``: Extracts rdp cache images to get more information about outgoing rdp sessions
 - ``windows.i30``: Parse I30 files to obtain a timeline
 - ``windows.source_summary``: Tables summary of previously parsed artefacts